 This phase occurs after the client reports a SUD of 0 and a VOC of 7, meaning the target no longer activates disturbance, negative feelings, or intrusive images and the alternative or positive belief feels very true.
 The client mindfully scans their body while thinking about the neutralized target to determine if disturbances remain (e.g., a knot in the stomach or tension in the shoulders).

 If a disturbance is detected, the client focuses on the identified body sensation while simultaneously participating in dual-attention stimuli activities until the sensation dissipates or becomes positive.
-When a client reports no remarkable negative body sensations while thinking about the target, it’s considered a “clear body scan”.
+When a client reports no remarkable negative body sensations while thinking about the target, it’s considered a “clear body scan.”

 Once a target is resolved, it is called a “0-7 Clear,” and the target is considered “complete.”
 Sessions that end before the target is resolved are considered “incomplete” and reprocessing continues into the next session.
-Each target will be desensitised and reprocessed in this way until treatment goals are met and symptoms subside.
+Each target will be desensitized and reprocessed in this way until treatment goals are met and symptoms subside.

 7. Closure

 The closure phase occurs at the end of each session, regardless of if the session is considered complete or incomplete.
-The counselor will provide time for debrief, grounding exercises, and any stabilization exercises that may be necessary.
+The counselor will provide time for debriefing, grounding exercises, and any stabilization exercises that may be necessary.
 The counselor will prepare the client for any needs between sessions, including any potential side effects from the session content.

 8. Evaluation